-- (a) IN GENERAL.-The Secretary shall use such amounts remaining unspent and obligated at the end of each fiscal year to reimburse the Secretary for- - (1) costs associated with the administration of programs established under this title and amendments made by this title; - (2) costs associated with the administration of the tobacco quota and price support programs administered by the Secretary; - (3) costs to the Federal Government of carrying out crop insurance programs for to-bacco: - (4) costs associated with all agricultural research, extension, or education activities associated with tobacco; - (5) costs associated with the administration of loan association and cooperative programs for tobacco producers, as approved by the Secretary; and - (6) any other costs incurred by the Department of Agriculture associated with the production of tobacco. - (b) LIMITATIONS.-Amounts made available under subsection (a) may not be used- - (1) to provide direct benefits to quota holders, quota lessees, or quota tenants; or - (2) in a manner that results in a decrease, or an increase relative to other crops, in the amount of the crop insurance premiums assessed to participating tobacco producers under the Federal Crop Insurance Act (7 U.S.C.
-1501 et seq.). - (c) DETERMINATIONS.-Not later than September 30, 1998, and each fiscal year thereafter, the Secretary shall determine-
+- (a) IN GENERAL.-The Secretary shall use such amounts remaining unspent and obligated at the end of each fiscal year to reimburse the Secretary for- - (1) costs associated with the administration of programs established under this title and amendments made by this title: - (2) costs associated with the administration of the tobacco quota and price support programs administered by the Secretary: - (3) costs to the Federal Government of carrying out crop insurance programs for to-bacco: - (4) costs associated with all agricultural research, extension, or education activities associated with tobacco: - (5) costs associated with the administration of loan association and cooperative programs for tobacco producers, as approved by the Secretary: and - (6) any other costs incurred by the Department of Agriculture associated with the production of tobacco. - duction of tobacco. (b) LIMITATIONS.-Amounts made available under subsection (a) may not be used- - (1) to provide direct benefits to quota holders, quota lessees, or quota tenants; or - (2) in a manner that results in a decrease, or an increase relative to other crops, in the amount of the crop insurance premiums assessed to participating tobacco producers under the Federal Crop Insurance Act (7 U.S.C.
+1501 et seq.).